renatocaliari/contornos/docs/en/apps.md

   * offer perspectives from various parts of the organization for integrative decision-making on issues that directly impact multiple contornos or people in the organization, in addition to bringing fresh eyes from these people with important questions about the status quo.

 #### Mandate time for new draw
-  * Four months
+  * 3 months

 #### Responsibilities
   * actively participate in all contorno decision making that directly impact multiple contornos or people in the organization.

 #### Simple rules
   * current contorno decisions that directly impact multiple contornos cease to be operational and become integrative decisions including people in structural role of synapse.
-  * every 4 months, 4 people from any level of internal contornos are randomly selected to participate in the structural role of synapse.
+  * every 3 months, 4 people from any level of internal contornos are randomly selected to participate in the structural role of synapse.
   * people drawn may object to their participation.
 If the contorno fails to integrate the objection, a new lottery is made to fill the vacancy of the people who objected.

 #### Examples of decisions with a direct impact on multiple contornos or people: